-We've translated and adapted the following recipe from the original Dutch in Koekje cookbook.
+We've translated and adapted the following recipe from the original Dutch in Koekje cookbook, which features homemade bread, cakes and pastries.
 It has been republished on this site with the permission of the publisher.
-While we've converted the recipe to US measurements, please keep in mind that this is a famous patissier's precision recipe, and you'll get the best results using a kitchen scale and the original European measurements which we've provided in brackets.
+While we've converted the recipe to US measurements, please keep in mind that this is a famous patissier's precision recipe, and you'll get the best results using a kitchen scale and the original European measurements which we've provided.

-Mix in the remaining 1 1/2 tbsp (20 g) of bruine basterdsuiker, ground aniseed, the remaining 1 1/3 tbsp (20 g) of water and the baking powder, and mix.
-Turn the dough out onto a floured surface and roll it out to 1/2-inch (1 cm) thick.
+Mix in the remaining 1 1/2 tablespoons/20 grams of bruine basterdsuiker, ground aniseed, the remaining 1 1/3 tablespoons/20 grams of water and the baking powder, and mix.
+Turn the dough out onto a floured surface and roll it out to 1/2-inch/1 centimeter thick.